unification-com/mainchain/README.md

 ## Quick start installation

-See [Documentation](docs/README.md) for full guides.
-The latest documentation is also mirrored on https://unification-com.github.io/mainchain
+See [Documentation](https://unification-com.github.io/mainchain) for full guides.

 There are several options for installing the binaries